gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Undo last commit

-    Display the warning when undoing (resetting) the commit for the current branch in :ref:`browse-main-toolbar`.
+    Display the warning when undoing (resetting) the commit for the current branch in :ref:`browse-repository-main-toolbar`.

   .. setting:: Commit when no branch is currently checked out